Manitoba declares a state of emergency – COVID-19

 Other emergency legislation in Canada

 The Federal Emergencies Act authorizes the federal government to take special temporary measures to ensure safety and security during national emergencies.
+This legislation is meant to be used a last resort, and a national emergency should only be declared when the emergency is of such proportions that provincial and territorial jurisdictions cannot effectively deal with it.
 As of this writing, the federal government has not declared a federal emergency over COVID-19.

 As the Manitoba Government response to COVID-19 is continuously evolving, we encourage individuals and businesses to stay informed.